 Previous studies conducted in Kenya on State corporations did not focus on the influence of democratic leadership on the performance of these state corporations.
 Wekesa et al (2015) carried out a study on the influence of visioning on organizational commitment in Kenyan State Corporations.
 Mugambi et al (2015) undertook a study on influence of corporate entrepreneurship on performance of state corporations in Kenya.
 Koech et al (2012) conducted a study on effect of leadership styles on organizational performance at State Corporations in Kenya.
-Njoroge (2012) sought to determine talent management practices in commercial state corporations in Kenya.
-Muoria et al (2011) conducted a research on an analysis of the effect of corporate governance on performance of commercial state corporations in Kenya while Minja (2010) carried out a study on leadership practices: a case of selected corporate institutions in Kenya.
-It is against this background that this study was conducted to address the research gap, and also provide a better understanding through empirical evidence of the influence of democratic leadership on organizational performance of state corporations from a Kenyan context.
+Njoroge (2012) sought to determine talent management practices in commercial state corporate governance on performance of commercial state corporations in Kenya while Minja (2010) carried out a study on leadership practices: a case of selected corporate institutions in Kenya.
+It is against this background that this study was conducted to address the research gap, and also provide a better understanding through empirical evidence of the influence of the state of the influence of corporate institutions in Kenya.

+democratic leadership on organizational performance of state corporations from a Kenyan context.
 The study thud seeks to examine the influence of democratic leadership style on organizational performance of commercial state corporations in Kenya.